owencorrigan/logic-primer-code/README.md

-# Logic
+# Logic Primer Code

-A place to keep the python solutions to a book on logic I am reading
+Python solutions to a book on logic

 [A Primer for Logic and Proof](http://mathsci2.appstate.edu/~jlh/primer/hirst.pdf)